ginomempin/sample-dockerized-ros2-node/README.md

 * When [mounting](https://docs.docker.com/storage/bind-mounts/) the codes from the host machine into the Docker container, you can use VS Code's [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) and [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extensions to connect to the Docker container and edit the codes directly from the IDE.
     1. Install the extensions
-    1. From the *Docker* panel, run a container from the app image
+    1. From the *Docker* panel, create a container from the node+app image
     1. From the *Remote Explorer* panel, find your running container and connect to it

         ![vscode - remote extension](./docs/Tools-VSCode-RemoteExtension.png "VSCode Remote Extension")